jdlcgarcia/aoc2018/README.md

 1. Make the busy workers work (*whip cracks*).

 Once there's no steps to finish, we can check the second reached.

+## Day 8: Memory Maneuver

+Parsing the tree wasn't as hard as I saw it before.
+I needed some advice from Reddit and I still don't fully understand how is working.
+But these are tough days at work so I'll skip this one.